andersen-lab/bjorn_utils/README.md

 ## Usage

-Current stable branch is "msa_workflow", use all below instructions on that branch.
+Current stable branch is "main", use all below instructions on that branch.

-"pairwise_alignment_workflow" needs major rework to address the following:
-- Sporadic errors in loading reference sequence
-- Need to check aligned sequence for changes, not reference
-- Need to check without regard for sequence length, and using new gene reference system as lengths can vary

 ### Post-processing of SARS-CoV-2 Sequencing Results for Release to public databases
 * Activate `bjorn` environment